-- 4. All equipment used to grind or transport PFAS-contaminated asphalt will be decontaminated (see Decontamination Procedures below) before working in another area of the airport.
+- 4. A 3" layer of clean fill material may be placed on top of contaminated zones to prevent contamination of equipment, reduce dust produced in contaminated zones, and reduce total contamination levels in those areas.
+If the clean layer of fill is used, equipment does not need to be decontaminated.
+All equipment used to handle, grind, compact, or transport PFAS-contaminated asphalt will be decontaminated (see Decontamination Procedures below) before working in another area of the airport.
 If equipment comes into contact with contaminated material in the stockpile area, it will also be decontaminated prior to leaving the stockpile area. - 5.
 If contaminated asphalt that is to be returned to its original site needs to be temporarily stored, it will be placed on a lined containment area near where the material came from, covered and flagged until it can be backfilled.
 It may only be blended into the base, which will then be capped with uncontaminated asphalt. - 6.
 Operators will work from the safety of their respective equipment cabs.
 Manual labor to excavate soils is not expected.
 If manual/ground labor is necessary, personnel will wear proper PPE and follow decontamination procedures.